 For further information on IT procurement/contracting recommendations and requirements, please refer to the Judicial Branch Contracting Manual.

 Depending on the specific procurement, revisions to this sample agreement and additional provisions may be necessary.
 The Transactions and Business Operations Unit of the Judicial Council’s Legal Services office is available to assist with the use of this sample agreement.

+Please note: this sample agreement does not contain provisions relating to prevailing wage requirements.
+In general, prevailing wage requirements apply to public works projects, which include alteration, demolition, installation, or repair work done under contract and paid in whole or in part out of public funds (including preconstruction and post-construction activities related to a public works project).
+For additional information on prevailing wage requirements and determining when prevailing wage requirements are applicable, please see the Prevailing Wage Requirements document (which includes sample prevailing wage provisions for contracts) in the Supplemental Information/Other Resources section of the JBCM/JBCL site.
+If you need additional assistance, please consult with Judicial Council Branch Accounting and Procurement, or Judicial Council Legal Services.

 Instructions in this sample agreement are for internal use only.
 Before distributing an actual Agreement to a party outside the branch, delete all instructions in this sample agreement, including this page.